kaycee-okoye/nextbus_api_parser/README.md

 # Contributions Guidelines

-Please read CONTRIBUTING.md for details on the author's code of conduct, and contribution guidelines.
+Please read [Contribution Guidelines](CONTRIBUTING.md) for details on the author's code of conduct, and contribution guidelines.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE.md) file for details.

 ## Acknowledgments